-How Families of Addicts Can Help Their Loved One
+How Families of Addicts Can Help Their Loved Ones

-So what can families of addicts do to help their loved one?
-The following, are some suggestions:
+So what can families of addicts do to help their loved ones?
+The following are some suggestions:

 Offer to Help

-The first “rule of thumb”, per se, is to get the addict into treatment, but, this is most often easier said than done.
-Talk to the person about your concerns, offer to help and support them throughout their recovery.
-Be honest, but, don’t try to blame or shame them, try to be a martyr, preach, bribe, or lecture lest you push them away and give them a perceived excuse to use.
-Don’t try to argue with them while they are using, this will get you nowhere, but, like any other chronic disease, the earlier treatment is obtained the quicker your family can be restored.
+The first “rule of thumb” is to get the addict into treatment, but this is most often easier said than done.
+Talk to the person about your concerns, offer to help, and support them throughout their recovery.
+Be honest, but don’t try to blame or shame them.
+In the same token, don’t try to be a martyr, preach, bribe, or lecture because that is more likely to push them away and give them a perceived excuse to use.
+Don’t try to argue while they are using, as this will get you nowhere.
+But, like any other chronic disease, the earlier treatment is obtained, the quicker your family can be restored.

 Get Others Involved